paddor/crypto_box/README.md

 Key file is readable by other users!
 Please specify a secret key file instead.
 ```

-Keep in mind that the administrator (`root`) can still read your key file.
+Keep in mind that, on a shared system, the administrator (`root`) can still
-Hell, anybody is still able to read your key file if your system sucks
+read your key file.
+Hell, anybody is still able to read your key file if your
-(security vulnerabilities, physical access but no disk encryption, ...).
+system sucks (security vulnerabilities, physical access but no disk
+encryption, ...).

 ### Key as command line argument

 You can specify a key on the command line, using hex ASCII characters (`0-9a-f`).
+This can be useful if you let `seal_box` generate a random key earlier without
+storing it to a key file or you've kept it as a piece of information outside
+your computer.

 If you do this, **make sure your command won't get logged**!
 Enable the option
 `hist_ignore_space` in Zsh or `ignore_space` in Bash.